NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 ```
 or open a VNC Client and connect to port 5901 (for this -p 5901:5901 has to be added to the docker call)

-5. neuromachine is ready to use!
+5. neurodesktop is ready to use!
 - User is `user`
 - Password is `password`

-## Stopping neuromachine:
+## Stopping neurodesktop:
 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
-The container name "/neuromachine" is already in use...")
+The container name "/neurodesktop" is already in use...")
-1. Click on the terminal from which you ran neuromachine
+1. Click on the terminal from which you ran neurodesktop

 2. Press control-C